Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Asymptotic behaviour and signs of

 \ee At large $c$ the recursion is dominated as before by the highest power of $c$ so we get: \be a_{1,n} \sim \left(\frac{5c}{n}\right)^n+\cO\left(c^{n-1}\right) \ee This time we see that all coefficients are positive for $c>0$ while they alternate in sign for $c<0$, confirming the remaining quadrants of \ref{A1signs.0} (top right and bottom right).

+Thus the relevant part of our empirical observations is proved.
 As emphasised from the beginning, the results in this section can only be trusted for $c\gg n$, which was our starting assumption.
 Hence the region $n\sim c$ is not accessible to the analysis here.
 To study this region, we introduce a new approach in the following section.